-It wasn’t until the last decade, however, that the parka jacket became a seasonal trend within mainstream fashion, with it now being stocked both in the high street and in online retailers such as jack1t.com.
+It wasn’t until the last decade, however, that the parka jacket became a seasonal trend within mainstream fashion, with it now being stocked both in the high street and in online retailers.
 Over time, the parka was altered in many ways, which make it almost unrecognizable to the traditional parka, with different materials and styles being used in the products.
 However, the fur lining, warmth, and practicality of the traditional parka is still something which can be seen today in most parka jackets.

 Parkas Into Luxury Fashion